meltyourface/blank/posts/Magical-belief-and-practice/Sigilbound-Guardian-Poppet-A-Protection-Ritual-Guide/index.md

 9. Paper and pen
 10. Plate or tray, to hold the poppet and ingredients during the ritual

-Celestial Timing: Perform the spell during the waning moon or on a Saturday, when Saturn's protective energies are at their strongest.
+**Celestial Timing**: Perform the spell during the waning moon or on a Saturday, when Saturn's protective energies are at their strongest.

 Instructions: